dask/dask/docs/source/configuration.rst

 Dask subprojects like ``dask-kubernetes`` or ``dask-ml`` to manage configuration files separately, but have them merge into the same global configuration.

-*Note: for historical reasons we also look in the ``~/.dask`` directory for config files.
-This is deprecated and will soon be removed.*

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~